EveryTable Shark Tank Update – Shark Tank Season 9

 Product | Healthy meals at affordable prices |

-That suggestion, along with Polk’s social mission, was the beginning of EveryTable.
+That suggestion and Polk’s social mission were the beginning of EveryTable.
 Polk and Foster want “to bring healthy, affordable food to every table in the country, with no one left out.”
 The way they do it is they locate in an area where there are no healthy dining alternatives – just fast food joints.
 EveryTable makes healthy meals at prices that compete with the McDonalds and Burger Kings of the fast food world.

 The Food